zaid-ahmed1/TangibleMomentsCameraKit/README.md

 - Thanks to **[Julian Triveri](https://github.com/trev3d/QuestDisplayAccessDemo)** for constantly pushing the boundaries with what is possible with Meta Quest hardware.

 --------------------------------------------------------------------------------
-Happy coding and enjoy exploring the possibilities with QuestVisionKit!
+Happy coding and enjoy exploring the possibilities with QuestCameraKit!
 --------------------------------------------------------------------------------